-- Keep greenhouse bay(s) clean and uncluttered; - Do not eat or drink in greenhouse bays; - Wash hands before leaving the greenhouse facility; - Use personal protective equipment (PPE), as specified in the SOPs, when handling transgenic plant material, recombinant plant pathogens, and arthropods.
-Examples include disposable fluid-resistant gloves and facility-dedicated or disposable lab coats/smocks; - Thoroughly inspect street clothes/shoes for transgenic material (especially seed and/or pollen) prior to leaving the greenhouse bay; - Observe all special containment measures, such as footbaths, sticky mats, etc. when present; - Change clothes prior to entering greenhouse if there is an increased potential to introduce unwanted plant pests/pathogens (e.g. working in an insect rearing facility before entering the greenhouse facilities); - Eliminate any unnecessary equipment in greenhouse bays with transgenic plants, and recombinant plant pathogens or arthropods, and. - Prohibit smoking throughout the Greenhouse Facility.
+Keep greenhouse bay(s) clean and uncluttered;

+- Do not eat or drink in greenhouse bays; - Wash hands before leaving the greenhouse facility; - Use personal protective equipment (PPE), as specified in the SOPs, when handling transgenic plant material, recombinant plant pathogens, and arthropods.
+Examples include disposable fluid-resistant gloves and facility-dedicated or disposable lab coats/smocks; - Thoroughly inspect street clothes/shoes for transgenic material (especially seed and/or pollen) prior to leaving the greenhouse bay; - Observe all special containment measures, such as footbaths, sticky mats, etc. when present; - Change clothes prior to entering greenhouse if there is an increased potential to introduce unwanted plant pests/pathogens (e.g. working in an insect rearing facility before entering the greenhouse facilities); - Eliminate any unnecessary equipment in greenhouse bays with transgenic plants, and recombinant plant pathogens or arthropods, particularly at BL2-P; - Sanitize equipment in BL2-P containment greenhouse bays at the end of the project); and - Prohibit smoking throughout the Greenhouse Facility.

-7. Pest Control
+D.7.
+Pest Control

 The NIH Guidelines specify that a weed and pest control program must be in place for all levels of greenhouse containment.
+Additional precautions need to be taken in BL2-P containment if macroorganisms, such as flying arthropods and nematodes, are released in the greenhouse bay since they are pollen vectors.
 In the Greenhouse Facility, PIs assigned to the bays are responsible for pest management.
 Plants must be regularly inspected for signs of insect infestation.

-8. Transporting Transgenic Material
+D.8.
+Transporting Transgenic Material